meganz/MEGAchat/Readme.md

 `cd trunk`

 ### Install dependencies ###
+WebRTC requires `openssl` libs and headers installed on the system or in case of cross-ciompilation, in the sysroot/buildroot.

 * Linux
 There are various packages required by the webrtc build, most of them are checked out by gclient, but there are some that need to be installed on the system.
 To do that on linux, you can run: